20 March 2019

-Another safety-critical feature of the vessel is the vessel’s superstructure that has been designed as an airtight citadel to protect those ‘within’ from the potential dangers of CBR agents being released in the atmosphere.
+Another safety-critical feature is the vessel’s superstructure that has been designed as an airtight citadel to protect those within from the potential dangers of CBR agents being released in the atmosphere.
 The CBR system is provided with 100% redundancy on filtration and air-conditioning equipment.
-Along with the in-built and fully integrated CBR system, the vessel is fit with a decontamination room and 2 air locks access to the citadel.
-The vessel’s survivability design aspects are built to protect professional crew and rescued passenger against any such CBR-contamination effects.
+Along with the in-built and fully integrated CBR system, the vessel is fitted with a decontamination room and two airlocks to access the citadel.
+The vessel’s survivability design is built to protect the professional crew and rescue passengers against any such CBR-contamination effects.

-Other features include a high-speed RHIB with man-riding launching and recovery, large storage capacity for firefighting equipment and a first aid room.
-The design also includes a rescued passenger lounge for up to 30 people, together with capacity to accommodate 8 firefighters in addition to the crew.
+Other features include a high-speed RHIB with man-riding launching and recovery, a large firefighting equipment storage capacity, and a first aid room.
+The design can accommodate eight firefighters and the crew and includes a rescue passenger lounge for 30 people.

-The vessel is powered by a three-engine (MTU 16V4000), three-waterjet (Hamilton H721) configuration providing high operational flexibility and optimum efficiency at speed beyond 30 knots.
+The vessel is powered by a three-engine (MTU 16V4000), three-waterjet (Hamilton H721) configuration providing high operational flexibility and optimum speed beyond 30 knots.

 BMT and PA Consulting collaborate on groundbreaking study: Retrofitting medium-sized Ro-Pax ferries with hydrogen propulsion technology